 The second aspect is maximum screen life.
 When screen life is at its maximum, the life of the screen is increased causing less frequent screen replacement, and fewer down times; however, when screen life is high the capacity of the screen is low.
-Increasing the wire size used in making the screen cloth can increase screen life in a screen cloth.
+Screen life in a screen cloth can be increased by increasing the wire size used in making the screen cloth.